It doesn’t seem like Slack and Asana are arch-rivals. Rather they work together!

 Slack comes with a humongous App Directory.
 It supports somewhere around 1500 app integrations and useful slack bots to ensure seamless office work routines.
 A wide category of app directories includes; communication tools, daily tools, essential apps, new & noteworthy apps, and brilliant bots.
 Slack lets to build your own APIs to suit your business requirements.

 Asana has integrated Slack for all its team communications and work collaborations.

-Both Asana and Slack have their presence on all the major platforms such as Windows, Mac OS, Browser, Android and iOS.
-After you download the app from Google play store, you can look into the quick start guide for Android.
+Both Asana and Slack have their presence on all the major platforms such as Windows, Mac OS, Browser, Android, and iOS.
+After you download the app from the Google play store, you can look into the quick start guide for Android.
 The mobile app users of Asana can access My Tasks, projects, conversations, Inbox, Quick Add, and search from their respective Android apps.